decentraland/documentation/content/player/marketplace/rentals.md

 ![](/images/Rentals/Image5.png)

 <aside>
-💡 Edit and cancel actions may require a transaction, which costs gas.
+💡 Edit and cancel require a transaction, which costs gas.
 See Transactions section below for more details.

 </aside>